Pondering John 14:15-31.

 Faithfulness when I didn’t have answers or understand.
 Faithfulness when others abandoned me.

-Gentleness when I really wanted to scream…or when I wanted to insist on being “right.”
+Gentleness when I really wanted to scream or when I wanted to insist on being “right.”

 Self control when I wanted to respond harshly and criticize others.
 Self control when confronted with unrighteous anger.

 So, how do I recognize the quiet voice of the Spirit living within me?
-For me, I can identify His voice when He uses words of Scripture.
+For me, I easily identify His voice when He uses words of Scripture.
 His words of truth have interrupted my thoughts and prayers.
 He has reminded me of what Jesus taught.
 He reminds me of God’s heart for holiness, stopping me in my fleshly pursuit of sin.
 He has reminded me of God’s desire for justice, causing me to take a stand when I would rather turn my head.
 He has reminded me of my true identity, when others tried to label me.

 The Holy Spirit is our promise of God’s presence and love for us.
 He’s our blessed assurance of belonging and purpose.
-He’s our confidence that with a willing heart, we can be transformed into the likeness of our beloved Savior.
+He’s our confidence that with a surrendered heart, we can be transformed into the likeness of our beloved Savior.
 He is our blessed assurance of an eternity spent in the presence of the Father and Son.

 Amazing, isn’t He?